techyCoder81/nx-request-handler/README.md

     // another example of a default message call messenger.exitSession();
 } catch (e) {
-    // this will be called if any of the requests are rejected. you can also use .then() and .catch() on the individual calls. console.error(e);
+    // This will be called if any of the requests are rejected.
+    // You can also use .then() and .catch() on the individual calls. console.error(e);
 }
 ```